wolftype/versor/README.md

 QUICKSTART
 ---

 Please see also the [INSTALL](http://versor.mat.ucsb.edu/INSTALL.html) guide.
-For this version you need C++11 support (gcc 4.7 or higher or clang 3.2 or higher)
+For this version you need C++11 support (gcc 4.7 or higher or clang 3.2 or higher) and for graphics support you'll want'glew.
+See the [Troubleshooting](#TROUBLESHOOTING) section below for instructions on installing glew.

 	git clone git://github.com/wolftype/versor.git

-You'll want to initialize the submodules to build any graphics examples:
+You'll need to initialize the submodules to build any graphics examples:

 	cd versor
 	git submodule init